kwohlfahrt/computer-notes/README.md

 ## Rendering

 The documentation is written in reStructuredText, for use with [Sphinx].
+The documentation can be rendered with:

+    sphinx-build -b html src dst

+The start page will then be called `dst/index.html`.

 [Sphinx]: http://www.sphinx-doc.org/en/master/